NCHN Membership Benefits

-- Annual Educational Conference
+- Discounted Registration at the Annual Educational Conference

 Held each year, the NCHN Annual Education Conference is the face-to-face meeting for NCHN members and covers timely topics related to managing a successful health network.
 After conferences, the most cited benefit is the opportunity to meet other network leaders and find out about innovative work other networks are doing.

 - Leadership Learning Community & Discounted Registration at the Leadership Summit

 - Conference Calls

 Member conference calls cover timely topics of relevance to health network leaders.

 - Quarterly Networking Conference Calls

 - Executive Roundtable Calls facilitated by leadership and network expert Dr. Mary K. Chess (monthly)